chriswblake/github-copilot-lamp/README.md

 | ![](docs/README/touch-single.gif) | ![](docs/README/touch-double.gif) | ![](docs/README/touch-hold.gif) |

 ### Connect to WiFi
 Want full control over your lamp?
 Connect it to your WiFi network!
-If not connected to an existing wifi, it will broadcast a tempory wifi network for setup.
+(2.4ghz only) If not connected to an existing wifi, it will broadcast a tempory wifi network for setup.

 1. On your computer or phone, search for the wifi network `copilot-lamp` and connect to it.